88-degrees/Book-of-Changes/e5a4a7e8bf87daguo.md

 **Dà Guò ䷛** suggests to us a beam that is weak.
 There will be advantage in moving (under its conditions) in any direction whatever; there will be success.

-1. The first SIX, divided, shows one placing mats of the white mâo grass under things set on the ground.
+1. The first SIX, divided, shows one placing mats of the white [*máo*](https://ctext.org/dictionary.pl?if=en&char=茅) grass under things set on the ground.
 There will be no error.

 2. The second NINE, undivided, shows a decayed